Chapter Seven: 2007 Drives RFS1 to RFS2

 As he did the year before, President George W. Bush devoted a significant portion of his 2007 State of the Union address to energy and to increasing the use of renewable fuel.

 “For too long our nation has been dependent on foreign oil,” said President Bush.
 “It’s in our vital interest to diversify America’s energy supply.
-The way forward is through technology.”
+The way forward is through technology.
+We must continue investing in new methods of producing ethanol using everything from wood chips to grasses to agricultural wastes.”

+The president called on Congress to reduce gasoline use in the United States by 20 percent in the next decade.
 “To reach this goal we must increase the supply of alternative fuels by setting a mandatory fuel standard to require 35 billion gallons of renewable and alternative fuels in 2017 – and that is nearly five times the current target.”
 That statement was met by a standing ovation led by a jubilant Senator Chuck Grassley from the number one ethanol producing state of Iowa.

 In the Democratic response to the President’s address, Senator Jim Webb of Virginia began by saying that energy independence was one area where the Democrats agreed with the administration and that they looked forward to working with him on that issue. “(T)his is the seventh time the president has mentioned energy independence in his State of the Union message, but for the first time this exchange is taking place in a Congress led by the Democratic Party.
 We are looking for affirmative solutions that will strengthen our nation by freeing us from our dependence on foreign oil, and spurring a wave of entrepreneurial growth in the form of alternate energy programs.
 We look forward to working with the president and his party to bring about these changes.”